Natural Stone Countertop Options – Granite and Marble

-Feldspar, quartz, mica and amphibole minerals form igneous formations (through the cooling and solidification of magma or lava) that make up granite.
+Feldspar, quartz, mica and amphibole minerals from igneous formations (through the cooling and solidification of magma or lava) that makeup granite.
 Limestone is a sedimentary (deposition and cementation of minerals) rock comprising calcium carbonate and aragonite.
 Marble is a metamorphic rock (where the physical properties of another rock is transformed through high heat and pressure).

-The mineral content and its physical properties is what gives natural stone their vastly differing characteristics which give natural stone countertops their versatility.
+The mineral content and its physical properties is what gives natural stone their vastly different characteristics which gives a natural stone countertop its versatility.
 This makes them suitable for different uses depending on circumstances.

 Ideal for indoors or outdoors, granite is beautiful and come in a wide variety of colours (although other natural stones have an even wider variety) and patterns.
 When properly sealed to cover up pores, granite kitchen tops are highly stain resistant and are unconducive to bacterial growth.
 The corners of granite kitchen tops are susceptible to chipping and cracking, though, if heavy objects fall on them.

 See here for more info on the physical characteristics of solid surface, natural stone and quartz countertops.

 Best deals and friendly, honest customer service – Call +65 8100 5992 or email Jasmine at [email protected] for more information.